 Intrinsic

-Digital is an integral part of the overall strategy and digital leadership is present at all levels and departments.
+Digital is an integral part of the overall strategy and digital leadership is present at all levels.

 Level 1